-- applicant or registrant is prohibited from using the trademark because of a requirement imposed by government agency prior to putting the goods in the market or rendering of the services;
+- The applicant or registrant is prohibited from using the trademark because of a requirement imposed by another government agency prior to putting the goods in the market or rendering of the services;

-- there is a restraining order or injunction issued by the Bureau of Legal Affairs, courts or quasi-judicial bodies prohibiting the use of the trademark;
+- There is a restraining order or injunction issued by the Bureau of Legal Affairs (BLA) of the Intellectual Property Office of the Philippines (IPOPHL), courts, or quasi-judicial bodies prohibiting the use of the trademark; or

-- the trademark is the subject of an opposition or cancellation case; or
+- The trademark is the subject of an opposition or cancellation case.

-If there is no use of the trademark due to any of the foregoing reasons, a notarized Declaration of Non-Use (DNU) form could be filed, instead of the Declaration of Actual Use form.
+If there is no use of the trademark due to any of the foregoing reasons, a notarized Declaration of Non-Use (DNU) form could be filed, instead of the DAU form.